weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+## Develop
+- Add createdAt and createdBy methods to weaver node.

 ## 8.3.0
 - Adds the selectIn method on WeaverQuery, which allows you to load any incomming relations if they are present.